 - Rhythm = Beat; the pattern of beats.

 - Melody = Tune; musical line, a succession of single pitches that create a cohesive tune.
 Melody is the horizontal dimension of music.

-- Timbre = Tone Color; the shape & spectral frequencies of tones.
-2 types: the difference between instruments (e.g. a saxophone & a guitar, you can tell the difference), & the way tones are colorized on a particular instrument.
+- Timbre = Tone Color.
+It is the shape & spectral frequencies of tones.
+Types: the difference between instruments (e.g. a saxophone & a guitar, you can tell the difference), & the way tones are colorized on a particular instrument.
 On the guitar, timbre could be between the strings (the way the same note sounds different, elsewhere on the fretboard); or, when picking at the bridge (ponticello) or over the fretboard near the 12th fret (tasto).
 Timbre is pronounced ‘tam-ber’.